Paul

 Let’s review.
 On the one hand, O’Reilly Auto Parts has not responded to our questions and we know they don’t have any special programs for hiring felons.
 We also know they’re not part of Ban the Box or the Fair Chance Business Pledge.

 Does O’Reilly Auto Parts hire felons?
-At this point, we can only say that your chances of getting hired are uncertain.
+At this point, we can only say that your chances of getting hired are average.
 Depending on what the company tells us about their hiring policies, though, that could change.

 There are actually several different types of careers at O’Reilly.
 In the store, there are retail jobs that are customer service-heavy.
 However, if that’s not your style, there are also warehouse and driving jobs.